 User Dashboard Addon

-You can make it so that users have to log in to book any events.
-Go to Modern Events Calendar Settings > Booking > Advanced tab and follow the steps in the image.
+You can make it so that users would have to log in to book any events.
+Go to Modern Events Calendar Settings > Booking > Advanced tab.
+In the Who can book? section, activate the option Display Booking section only for Logged in users on the single event page.

 User Dashboard Addon

-If you want to enable this feature only for certain events, then it’s best to keep the settings the same.
-Instead, go to your specific event, then to the Limitation for Users tab within the booking section of your event, and enable it.
+If you want to enable this feature only for certain events, then keep the settings as is.
+Instead, go to your specific event, then to the Limitation for Users tab within the Booking section of your event, and enable it.

 We’ve also made this feature available for shortcodes.
 To make the user log in to see the shortcode, you can go to your desired shortcode’s page and enable the option.